rikai/OpenYourMouth/Noodles/denny's special spaghetti (markdown).md

 10.  taste your spaghetti, if it's at the texture of your liking (I don't like over cooked pasta) strain it
 11. Rinse your strained spaghetti
 12.  cut around 1/4 stick of butter (make sure it's not rock hard/frozen) and mix it around it your strained spaghetti
-13.  server yourself a plate of spaghetti and pour some of the tomato sauce vegies/meat on your spaghetti (as much as you like ^_^)
+13.  serve yourself a plate of spaghetti and pour some of the tomato sauce vegies/meat on your spaghetti (as much as you like ^_^)
 14. You're done! eat and enjoy ^_^

   I hope you enjoy it as much as I do!
 Remember you can swap any of the meat, vegies seasonings, or types of pasta you use.
 This is just the combo I normally use when i cook spaghetti and I'm just sharing it :)  I'll probably be trying new stuff in the future and will update this whenever I find something else that I really like, feel free to give suggestions too, would love to hear what you guys come up with!
 Also for drinks I recommend ice water or lemoniade (fresh squeezed is better)